E6

 How to Fix / Troubleshooting

-Safety first: Disconnect power and shut off gas.
+Safety first: Disconnect power and shut off the gas.
 Allow the tank to cool before removing any sensor or access covers.

 Steps to check: